ATHIFAHS/BI-Analyst-Project-1/README.md

 - product category name (category_name)
 - total sales (total_sales)

-The result could be shown in this table https://github.com/ATHIFAHS/BI-Analyst-Project-1/blob/main/Customers.csv.
+The result could be shown in this table https://github.com/ATHIFAHS/BI-Analyst-Project-1/blob/main/master key.csv.
 ### Task 4
 From the result of the table that we created from task 3, save the result in csv, and using looker studio create the data visualization which shows the sales data.
 The data visualization must contain a minimum:
 - total sales